Gauravonthemixx/Python-Project/README.md

-# :pushpin: :computer: Python-Project
+#  :computer: Python-Project :computer:

-## Python Script 1 :pencil:
+## 📍 :pencil: Python Script 1 :pencil:

 ### Description
 * I have written a python script that calculates the age of a user based on their inputted date of birth in American format (mm/dd/yyyy).